zriyansh/signoz.io/docs/instrumentation/java.md

 - **Manual Instrumentation**<br></br>
 It involves writing instrumentation using OpenTelemetry SDK and API manually.
 You would need to get a handle to an instance of the `OpenTelemetry` interface, acquire a tracer, and create spans manually.
 Manual isntrumentation might also be used along with auto instrumentation.

 Let’s understand how to download, install, and run OpenTelemetry in Java.
 If you're using self-hosted SigNoz refer to this [section](#send-traces-to-self-hosted-signoz).
-If you're using SigNoz cloud, refer to this [section]
+If you're using SigNoz cloud, refer to this [section](#send-traces-to-signoz-cloud).

 ## Requirements